Downtown Beaumont: Theatres

 Built in 1927 for Jefferson Amusement Company, Jefferson Theatre was built at a cost of $1 million and constructed of the finest materials available at the time.
 It's A Wonderful Life 1946 premiere was held at the Jefferson Theatre, with star James Stewart and director Frank Capra in attendance.

 Julie Rogers Theater was originally constructed as City Hall in 1928.
 The capacity is approximately 1700 seats.
 The theatre is home to the Beaumont Civic Ballet, Beaumont Civic Opera, and Symphony of Southeast Texas.
 The theatre is located across the street from the Beaumont Civic Center.

 Entertainment and recreation

 Crockett Street

 The Crockett Street entertainment complex offers night clubs and restaurants for the nightlife of downtown Beaumont.
-Currently, the only open nightlife venues include The Gig (formerly known as Antone's), which hosts live music, and Dixie Dance Hall, which offers dancing.
-Recently closed venues include Tequila Rok, Star Bar, and Vain.
-You can often find reference to the venues as well as upcoming events in cat5 magazine (a local weekly nightlife magazine published every Thursday by the Beaumont Enterprise).
-Crockett Street has one currently open restaurant, Zydeco, open weekdays during lunchtime.
-There are several venues available to rent for private events: 10 Lounge, the Red Room and the Neches Room.
-Crockett Street once included an entirely different lay out including such clubs as; Bobby Magees and Scout bar.
+Crockett Street once included an entirely different lay out.
 It was restructured after a lawsuit resulting from an incident involving the death of a local women due to negligence of alcohol consumption.
-With Beaumont's convenient location off I-10, a major highway connecting Houston to New Orleans, Crockett is able to host national music acts.
-Notable acts include the Toadies, Bone Thugs-N-Harmony, Stoney LaRue, Pat Green and Alien Ant Farm.
-Let's not forget Houston's very own The Hunger.
+With Beaumont's convenient location off I-10, a major highway connecting Houston to New Orleans, Crockett is able to host both local and national music acts.